 In accordance with federal regulations for students receiving federal assistance, Lindsey Wilson College has a policy concerning a drug-free environment.
 This policy is available for review in the Office of the Vice President for Administration & Finance.

-Financial Aid Satisfactory Progress Policy
+Federal Financial Aid

 Students may receive federal financial aid as a full-time or part-time student.
 Part-time attendance will be prorated accordingly.
-To remain eligible, the student must meet the conditions of minimum acceptable academic progress.
-Students placed on probation will lose financial aid eligibility unless they:
+To remain eligible, the student must meet the conditions of minimum satisfactory academic progress (SAP).